wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

     @sink(type='<SINK_TYPE>', @map(type='MAP_TYPE'))
     define stream <Stream_Name>(attribute1_name attribute1_type, attribute2_name attribute2_type, ...);
     ```
-    The map type specifies the format in which the messages are published. e.g., In the example that you used, you can
+    The map type specifies the format in which the events are published. e.g., In the example that you used, you can
     specify the output logs to be printed in the text format by specifying `text` as the mapping type.

     ```